SocietyForArtisticResearch/rc-pandoc-help/03-tools.md

 ## Shape Tool

-The play shape tool is designed for placing simple graphic elements such as arrows and lines in your exposition.
+The Shape tool is designed for placing simple graphic elements such as arrows and lines in your exposition.
 You can generate forms to structure your layout or to help navigation.
 You can create rectangles, circles and lines.
 You can choose if they're filled or